*This post may contain affiliate links. Please see my disclosure for more details!*

 I love to decorate my cakes ever so slightly as I just love the look of it, and it only seemed right to have some glacé cherries.
 You can, obviously, use real cherries – but I was trying to stick to the bakewell theme a bit with the glacé cherries.

 Some toasted flaked almonds give a little texture and act like sprinkles, and a drizzle more of your jam or converse to finish off the cake.
-It’s easy, it’s simple, but it’s a delicious way to get a Bakewell Cake for all the bakewell fans in your life.
+It’s easy, it’s simple, but it’s a delicious way to get a bakewell cake for all the bakewell fans in your life.

 So!
 I hope you love this recipe as much as I do (this is becoming my most commonly used phrase, sorry…!) but honestly – I hope you do!!
 Any questions, let me know in the comments! x